jungleBadger/scriptorium/ingest/README.md

 node ingest/scripts/003_load_verses_to_postgres.mjs ingest/out/verses.ndjson
 ```

 Inserts verse records into the `verses` table.
-Uses `ON CONFLICT (ref) DO NOTHING` so reruns are safe.
+Uses `ON CONFLICT (ref) DO UPDATE` so reruns are safe and also refresh corrected parsing output (for example, cleaner `text_clean` updates).

 ### 3. Generate Chunks